 Santa Claus is comin' to town ... whether that town is in Mexico, Japan, France or anywhere else around World Showcase at Walt Disney World's Epcot.
 The holidays bring out what we think is best about Epcot — the celebration of different cultural traditions from around the globe.
 The Epcot International Festival of the Holidays gives you a taste (literally!) of different holiday customs from every corner of the world, from delish dishes to unique festivities.

 Formerly Holidays Around the World, the Epcot International Festival of the Holidays immerses you with sights, sounds, flavors and stories of celebration to remind you of the reason for the season ... no matter what your traditions are!
-Back for another year of fun are all of your favorites, including Holiday Storytellers, Candlelight Processional and the fabulous Holiday Kitchens.
-The Epcot festival runs from Nov.
-18 to Dec.
-30. Best of all, it's included with regular park admission!
+The Epcot festival is expected to return for 2019, although dates have not yet been announced.
+This festival that includes Holiday Storytellers, Candlelight Processional and the fabulous Holiday Kitchens usually runs from mid-November until the end of December.
+Best of all, it's included with regular park admission!

 Holiday Storytellers & World Holiday Traditions

-The Storytellers are usually something we enjoy in passing, rather than planning ahead to view them.
-With the intermittent timing, it is nearly impossible to see them all without hopping all over the place — and your tadpoles might get antsy from listening for that long!
+The Storytellers are usually something we enjoy in passing, rather than planning specific times since they take place intermittently throughout the day during the festival.
+It is nearly impossible to see them all in one day without hopping all over the place!
 However, it can be fun to seek out a certain country from your heritage to learn more about its traditions.
 Be sure to stop by America to hear the stories of Kwanzaa and Hannukah.
 (Stroll past the pavilion or pick up a park guide for the times.)

 Mexico: Las Posadas presents dancers, piñatas, music and more.